GreptimeTeam/docs/docs/v0.7/en/user-guide/query-data/sql.md

 ```

 All the timestamp column values in query results are formatted based on the client time zone.
-For example, the following code shows the same value formatted in the client time zones `UTC` and `+08:00` respectively.
+For example, the following code shows the same `ts` value formatted in the client time zones `UTC` and `+08:00` respectively.

 ::: code-group